Ever wondered what are the top Google ranking factors that can actually help boost your site?

 Studies show that websites that use SSL and implement HTTPs rank moderately better in the search engines.
 Secure browsing is particularly important for e-commerce sites that are collecting sensitive data like credit card details.

 By focusing on these top Google ranking factors, you can start ranking and getting traffic from Google and other search engines.
+If you’d like to see where your webpages stand in the search engines, you can use our free Google SEO Ranking Checker.

 Focus on creating great content, getting links, and providing a great user experience and search engines will reward you with the traffic you deserve!